thap2331/jobs_tracker/developer_readme.md

 - Frontend
   - when trying to update we see: `This url already appears in another entry.
 Please enter a unique url.`
   - convert db connect in flask app to sqlalchmy
-  - cron job
-    - crawl cron job
-      - we need (1) full path of the folder
-      - everything else is default (run crawl job, time it runs - every hour, linux)
-      - once submitted,
-        - add cron job in your box
-        - store in a database (seperate by space); do not allow to add more unless deleted
-    - email cron job
-      - we need (1) full path of the folder
-      - everything else is default (run email job, time it runs - every hour, linux)
-      - once submitted, store in a database (seperate by space); do not allow to add more unless deleted
-  - delete db configs file and use file from outside

 - Fill out test env including dummy data for all tables
 - Crawling